 Elkay’s case demonstrates what product developers and marketers know to be fundamental: Successful innovations must solve market problems.
 Yet before you can create a great solution to solve that market problem, you must first understand the customer need, and define them in clear, unambiguous language.
 After all, how can you understand something you cannot define?

-To start, what is a customer need (or what Pragmatic Marketing calls a market problem)?
+To start, what is a customer need (or what Pragmatic Institute calls a market problem)?
 If your response is somewhere between a blank stare and a headache, you are not alone.
 Many hands-on innovators—product professionals, market researchers, engineers, marketing managers—still cannot agree on what defines a need.
 It is not for lack of discussion.
 Articles, conference presentations and blog posts have tried to define or differentiate flavors of customer needs, using terms like: wants, benefits, preferences, motivations, requirements, attitudes, functional goals, desired outcomes, product attributes, critical-to-quality characteristics, jobs-to-be-done, problems and use cases.
 This proliferation in terminology can leave innovators confused, wondering where to start.

 Rather than arguing over the right term, I prefer to stick with the most familiar one—customer needs—and define it well.
 Some use this definition: A need is a desire that causes a customer to buy a product.
 If customers buy products to satisfy needs, then needs provoke customers to buy products.
 But this definition is vague; it doesn’t give any direction to product teams or market researchers on how to understand what customers want.

 Instead, let us consider a more useful definition: A need is an opportunity to deliver a benefit to a customer.
 This definition contains three components:

 1. A benefit that has value (the what)